hyunsooseol/snowRMM/README.md

 snowRMM module can be installed and used in R as a standard R packages.
 # Installation
-At the moment, snowRMM is not in CRAN yet, so you need to install it via devtools library(jmv) library(haven) library(jmvReadWrite)
+At the moment, snowRMM is not in CRAN yet, so you need to install it via devtools.

+library(jmv)
+library(haven)
+library(jmvReadWrite)